 “It encourages me to try different workouts,” she says.
 “It sparks the idea in my mind.
 Seeing biking and swimming workouts posted gave me ideas of what to do.
 It’s cool to see different routes because you get stuck in a rut and run the same six or seven routes every week.
 Seeing where other people are going, what else is created to do is really cool and an interesting way to connect with people I’ve never met before.”

-Campus Rec launched the UNC Strava Club’s latest multi-week challenge July 5.
-Community members can join the challenge at any point before it ends Aug.
-1. The next challenge will begin Aug.
-23.
+Campus Rec launched the UNC Strava Club’s latest multi-week challenge Aug.
+23, but members can still join in.

 “It all ties into our mission of reaching students and providing support in ways that are beneficial not only on their physical wellness but their mental wellness and social wellness,” Hooker says.
 “It’s about trying to provide an outlet for students to be able to stay active.
 Strava is also a way to engage with people who might have a little anxiety about being in person with a bunch of other people.
 They can still compete, even if it is just against themselves and trying to improve on a personal level.”